 California NLS Libraries Offer Free Subscription to Bookshare.org

-Thanks to a grant from the Institute of Museum and Library Services (IMLS), California NLS network libraries in Sacramento, Los Angeles, Fresno, and San Francisco will be rolling out a one year pilot project for Bookshare.org, a nonprofit service of downloadable electronic braille and text-to-speech (synthetic voice) audio books with a current archive of half a million titles in all genres.
-Although some titles overlap with the NLS collection of roughly 100,000 titles, Bookshare exponentially increases the number of books for people with print disabilities, including fiction and nonfiction of all types, and scholarly works.
-We have secured 325 total seats or licenses for eligible Californians, and we will begin offering seats to eligible users beginning September 1, 2017 and lasting through August 31, 2018.
-If the program is successful, we hope to extend the grant for a second year and possibly increase the number of seat licenses.
+Bookshare.org is only available to persons with a certified print disability.
+Thanks to a grant from the Institute of Museum and Library Services (IMLS), California NLS network libraries in Sacramento, Los Angeles, Fresno, and San Francisco will be continuing with the third year of a three-year pilot project for their patrons to access Bookshare.org, a nonprofit service of downloadable electronic braille and text-to-speech (synthetic voice) audio books with a current archive of 600,000 plus titles in all genres.
+Although some titles overlap with the NLS collection of roughly 110,000 titles, Bookshare exponentially increases the number of books for people with print disabilities, including fiction and nonfiction of all types, and scholarly works.
+This year we continue with 500 total seats/licenses for NLS patrons in California, and we are offering seats to new, eligible users as of September 1, 2019 and lasting through August 31, 2020.
+Existing participants may continue their subscription uninterrupted, but anyone who wishes to stop using the library-provided membership should contact us ASAP so your seat can be given to another patron.
+If the program continues to be successful, we hope to secure additional funding for extending the grant-based service.

 If you are an enrolled student in primary, secondary, or post-secondary (college or graduate) school, you are eligible for a free Bookshare membership under a U.S. Department of Education grant and can indicate your school when applying for an account directly via Bookshare.org.